theodox/ta_101/TA coding 101.md

 * **Work independently of its own GUI**.
 We may want to batch the tools operation, or change the way the operations are bundled together -- tying functionality to particular UI layouts makes tools harder to design and maintain.
 * **Make good decisions for users**.
 Unlike library and framework code, tools include a lot of user-facing code.
 Tools should have good defaults and safe, unsurprising behavior.
 * **Deal with bad data**.
 Tools usually have a user present to ask for help, so it's tool's job to deal with the unexpected.
 * **NOT import other tool code**.
 A tool is the root of a dependency tree -- if tools import each other, the structure becomes impossible to maintain.
-If you want a function from another tool, that's a good reason to suspect that that function needs to migrate upstream to a library.
+If you want a function from another tool,  that that function probably needs to migrate upstream to a library.

 ### TLDR:
 * **Frameworks** are standalone code, with careful design and heavy testing